-For kids ages four and up, the Lake Louise Ski Resort and Mount Norquay Ski Resort offer tubing for the family.
-Mount Norquay offers night tubing in the heart of winter and both can be easily added onto a day of ski lessons.
+For kids ages four and up, the Lake Louise Ski Resort and Mt.
+Norquay offer tubing for the family.
+Mt.
+Norquay offers night tubing in the heart of winter and both can be easily added onto a day of ski lessons.

 Johnston Canyon Icewalk

 For kids eight and older, White Mountain Adventures and Discover Banff Tours offer ice walks during the day and nighttime.
 These unique experiences offer a look at both human and geological history as guests hike through the canyon and a cave to the frozen waterfalls.